JCAndKSolutions/android-unit-test/README.md

 As you can notice, the example is run with the gradle wrapper of the main project.
 Hence the need of `../` (`..\` on Windows) to run the wrapper inside the example dir.

 The wrapper should download Gradle 1.12.
-The example depends on Android's plugin version 0.12.+ which it will also download.
+The example depends on Android's plugin version `0.12.+` which it will also download.
 Finally the example needs Android platform 20 and build tools 20.
 If you don't have them, you can either download them from the SDK Manager, or you can modify the build.gradle file and put the platform and build tools you use.

 Integrating with Android Studio
 -------------------------------
-There is an Intellij plugin to integrate with Android Stuido.
+There is an Intellij plugin to integrate with Android Studio.
 Otherwise, there are two hacks that will make Android Studio recognize the source paths, dependencies and the second one will also allow to use the JUnit integrated tests (Keep in mind that the integrated JUnit tests are not the same tests executed by gradle so results may vary):

 **Plugin**: